cypress-io/cypress-documentation/source/guides/overview/why-cypress.md

 There are no servers, drivers, or any other dependencies to install or configure.
 You can write your first passing test in 60 seconds.

-{% img /img/guides/installing-cli.gif %}
+{% video local /img/snippets/installing-cli.mp4 %}

 ## {% fa fa-code %} Writing Tests

 Tests written in Cypress are easy to read and understand.
 Our API comes fully baked, on top of tools you are familiar with already.

-{% img /img/guides/writing-tests.gif %}
+{% video local /img/snippets/writing-tests.mp4 %}

 ## {% fa fa-play-circle %} Running Tests

 Cypress runs as fast as your browser can render content.
 You can watch tests run in real time as you develop your applications.
 TDD FTW!

-{% img /img/guides/running-tests.gif %}
+{% video local /img/snippets/running-tests.mp4 %}

 ## {% fa fa-bug %} Debugging Tests

 Readable error messages help you to debug quickly.
 You also have access to all the developer tools you know and love.

-{% img /img/guides/debugging.gif %}
+{% video local /img/snippets/debugging.mp4 %}